Skip to content

 geoprobe performing standard penetration test

 The N-value gives engineers an idea of how resistant the soil is to penetration, which tells them about the soil’s density, strength, and its ability to support a structure.
-To get a full picture of the soil conditions, this test is repeated at various depths in the borehole.
+To get a full picture of the soil conditions, this procedure is repeated at various depths in the borehole.
 By doing so, engineers can create a detailed profile of the different layers of soil beneath the surface, which helps ensure the foundation design is based on accurate, site-specific data.

 What Homeowners Can Expect During Testing